chirag0718/coding-challenge/php-backend.md

   - Your repository should include the following
     - Source Code
     - Documentation
+    - Test Cases (Along with instructions on how to execute the test cases)
 - You are free to use any open source database or library.

 ### A good submission will have the following characteristics